Bifroest/documentation/highlevel_overview/README.md

 Ymir is a simple small performance optimization.
 Ymir pre-creates database tables as necessary so once a table is necessary, it was already created and the stream rewriter can just write to it.
+This is necessary, because creating table causes all other cassandra operations to become synchronized.